chillMLguy/Finance-daily/README.md

 # Finance-daily

-Financial daily news for self-use.
+Financial daily news and market summary for self-use